 It was decided that the name of the new Federation would be The International Bandy Federation (IBF), translated to the respective language of the participating countries.

 Gunnar Galin was elected to be the first President, and he chose his own Swedish Federation Secretary, Börje Tegfors, as Secretary.
-At the initial Congress, common rules were accepted and already at the Moscow tournament, the Russians insured that the Nordic countries gave approval to the boards on the sides of the ice that they had already adopted.
+At the initial Congress, common rules were accepted and already at the Moscow tournament, the Soviet representatives insured that the Nordic countries gave approval to the boards on the sides of the ice that they had already adopted.
 And so, it was.
-At the same time, the Russians accepted the somewhat more flexible Swedish bandy sticks.
+At the same time, the Soviets accepted the somewhat more flexible Swedish bandy sticks.
 When FIB was formed in 1955, it introduced the same rules for bandy all over the world, with minor differences in the various member nations.

 Also, on the agenda stood a proposal to institute a Championship competition.
 And we are many bandy lovers that appreciate that proposal.